Nelzouki22/nterview/Home.md

 28. Write a function that returns true if the given Binary Tree is SumTree else false.
 A SumTree is a Binary Tree where the value of a node is equal to sum of the nodes present in its left subtree and right subtree - [SumTree.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/tree/SumTree.java)
 29. Inorder,preorder,postorder,morris travesals - [TreeTraversals.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/tree/TreeTraversals.java)
 30. Given a binary tree, print it vertically - [VerticalTreePrinting.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/tree/VerticalTreePrinting.java)
+31. Given a Binary Search Tree (BST), modify it so that all greater values in the given BST are added to every node - [AddGreaterValueNodeToEveryNode.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/tree/AddGreaterValueNodeToEveryNode.java)
+32. Print all nodes with no sibling - [NodesWithNoSibling.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/tree/NodesWithNoSibling.java)